-2017-2018 BOARD of DIRECTORS
+2018-2019 BOARD of DIRECTORS

 Caroline Rogers Broderick is an attorney who serves as Director of Grants Management and Compliance at Partners In Health in Boston.
 Caroline practiced tax law for many years specializing in public charities and charitable giving, among other areas.
 She is a long time member of MyRWA, grew up and continues to live on the shores of the Upper Mystic, and served for a year as Executive Director of MyRWA in 2006.

 Minka vanBeuzekom brings her experience managing business concerns in the biotech sector to provide skillful accounting and financial management to MyRWA as Treasurer.
 She has been active in Cambridge environmental issues for more than two decades, including seven years volunteering and working with MyRWA on financial and water quality issues.
 She holds a Master's degree in public health with concentration in epidemiology & environmental health.
-As a newly-elected Cambridge City Councilor (2012) and a Cambridge resident for more than 30 years Minka is committed to MyRWA for the sake of her own grandchildren and local residents.
+A Cambridge City Councilor (2012) and a Cambridge resident for more than 30 years, Minka is committed to MyRWA for the sake of her own grandchildren and local residents.
 She works tirelessly to revitalize the Mystic River, an urban jewel that deserves our attention.

 Members of the board of directors

-Karen L. Grossman acts as a catalyst on the Outreach and Fundraising Committees initiating and publicizing projects to educate others, encourage membership, increase involvement, further the mission and enhance the financial stability of MyRWA.
+Karen L. Grossman acts as a catalyst on the Outreach and Development Committees initiating and publicizing projects to educate others, encourage membership, increase involvement, further the mission and enhance the financial stability of MyRWA.
 She has been a community builder assuming leadership positions in other nonprofit organizations.
 As President of the Friends of Spy Pond Park since 2004, Karen promotes appreciation and respect for our natural resources.
 She earned a B.S. from Syracuse University, a M.Ed. from Boston University, and is a retired speech and language pathologist.
 Karen has been a resident of Arlington since 1974 and lives on the banks of beautiful Spy Pond.